aliqut/3xosc/README.md

 3. If your change directly affects the module's functionality, update the documentation.
 4. Issue pull request

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the GPL Software License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same GPL license that covers the project.

 ## Report issues using Github's Issues tab.